 Starting a new flowering lawn takes planning.
 You first have to determine how much lawn you want to seed and what environmental conditions you have in your yard.
 Is your lawn shady or sunny?
 Flat or sloped?
 What soil type do you have?
 Ask experts for help in the planning phase.
 Oftentimes, local seed and plant producers are willing to help and already understand the conditions in your area.
 If you want to learn more about your soil, you can also get your soil tested at MSU.
 This will tell you what nutrients you have in your soil and how much fertilizer you might need in the beginning to get the best results.

+Once you know more about your yard, you can start looking for a good seed mix.
 Diverse seed mixes are key for urban and rural areas.
 Urban area seed mixes must contain LESS grasses, as they tend to take over.
 Most cities have restrictions on the height of grass, but not flowers.
 Check your local restrictions to make sure your lawn would not break any rules.
 USDA seed mixes are better for rural areas, while local seed companies are better resources for city mixes.

 Sources for seeds/plants: